-Victor Hugo's Napoleon le Petit, Karl Marx's The Eighteenth Brumaire of Louis Bonaparte, were written AFTER the Louis Bonapartian conspiracy was successfully carried out: Mrs. Hale's work appears BEFORE a similar calamity has overtaken the United States-and thereby contributes a mighty share to prevent it.
+"Victor Hugo's Napoleon le Petit, Karl Marx's The Eighteenth Brumaire of Louis Bonaparte, were written AFTER the Louis Bonapartian conspiracy was successfully carried out: Mrs. Hale's work appears BEFORE a similar calamity has overtaken the United States-and thereby contributes a mighty share to prevent it.
 Brick upon brick-calmly and soberly piled up along the strictest of masons' plumb-line, and held together by the solidest cement of authentication-Mrs. Hale has raised a wall so high that our American would-be Napoleon le Petit will find greater difficulty to vault over it than did the French Big Stick to promenade into a Caesar's throne.

-Mrs. Hale's Work deserves wide reading.
-It is all analytic study of Roosevelt since the man's first beginnings down to his African trip.
-It takes him up from each of his many-sided aspect, strips him of mask and cloak, and leaves him tied to the stake of fact.
-Rooseveltian Fact and Fable is a liberal education upon a broad field of contemporaneous American events that none can afford to do without, least of all the sons and daughters of the land whom America is calling upon to solve the social and political problems of the hour.
-The book can be obtained at the Labor News Co., 28 City Hall Place, this city, price \$1.
-Its only serious defect is the "Index," which is worse than useless as "a guide," which it announces itself to be, "to all important topics furnished by the Table of Contents."
+"Mrs. Hale's work deserves wide reading.
+It is an analytic study of Roosevelt since the man's first beginnings down to his African trip.
+It takes him up from each of his many-sided aspects, strips him of mask and cloak, and leaves him tied to the stake of fact.
+Rooseveltian Fact and Fable is a liberal education upon a broad field of contemporaneous American events that none can afford to do without, least of all the sons and daughters of the land whom America is calling upon to solve the social and political problems of the hour."